InnovativeCoder/Proxmox-Homelab/README.md

     - change the debian logind so that laptop doesn't turn off while lid close and proxmox is still working while laptop is sleeping
     - Make sure to update debian before creating any VMs.
     - Turn on the proxmox unstable updates for non production mode.
+    - Turning disks into partition to make them RAID 10 zfs, for more redundancy.
+    -